Ha-L0/Ha-L0.github.io/_posts/2023-05-06-[H4-L0]-HTB-MonitorsTwo.md

 msf6 auxiliary(server/socks_proxy) >
 ```

-We know have all routes set up and a socks proxy is listening on our kali machine on port `1080`.
+We now have all routes set up and a socks proxy is listening on our kali machine on port `1080`.
 Now we make sure that our `proxychains` config is set correctly (`/etc/proxychains.conf`)
 ```
 ...